 Read More Stories

-Arturo Lopez, Director of Legal Services
+Arturo Lopez, Associate Vice President of Legal Services

 Arturo grew up in New York City in Spanish Harlem.
 He still lives in Harlem today with his family.
 He completed his Bachelor’s Degree in Literature at New York University.
 After working in book publishing, Arturo attended the Pace University School of Law, originally intending to go into arts and copyright law.
 His first job after completing his JD was in a non-profit organization, and he has remained in that sector, working in immigration services and with crime victims and domestic violence survivors ever since.